astral-sh/uv/docs/guides/integration/pre-commit.md

     - id: uv-export
 ```

-To compile requirements via pre-commit, add the following to the `.pre-commit-config.yaml`:
+To compile requirements via pre-commit, add the following to the `repos` list in the
+`.pre-commit-config.yaml`:

 ```yaml title=".pre-commit-config.yaml"
 - repo: https://github.com/astral-sh/uv-pre-commit